 Bench top or pantry

-- Onions should be stored in a cool dark place in open trays.
-Don't store onions and potatoes together, as the gases they each give off will cause the other to spoil
+- Don't store onions and potatoes together, as the gases they each give off will cause the other to spoil.

-- Do not refrigerate potatoes or store for longer than necessary as they will turn green and go soft.
+- Don't refrigerate potatoes as they will turn green and go soft.

-- Mushrooms are best stored in a brown paper bag in your fridge crisper.
-Plastic makes mushrooms ‘sweat’.
+- Do store mushrooms in a brown paper bag in your fridge crisper.
+Plastic will make mushrooms ‘sweat’.

-- It is best to store soft cheeses in waxed cheese paper or baking paper.
+- Do store soft cheeses in waxed cheese paper or baking paper.
 Plastic wrap will make the cheese ‘sweat’.

-- Keep raw meat in a sealed container or wrapped to avoid contamination with other food types such as salads or vegetables.
-Wrapped fresh meat can be kept safely for up to three days in refrigerated temperatures of 5 degrees Celsius or less.
+- Do keep raw meat in a sealed container or wrapped to avoid contamination with other food types such as salads or vegetables.